hojahoja/Gem-Poacher/README.md

 ### Database

-This will recreate the database (note all high scores will be lost)
+This will create or recreate the database listed in the config.
+A new config will be created if it doesn't already exist and the database will use the default name.

+> [!CAUTION]
+> Running this command on an already existing and initialized database will wipe it clean.\
+> Only run this command if you want to clear you current database or create a new one.

 ```sh
 poetry run invoke create-database